-My personal favorite way to cook bone broth is by cooking it for 2 hours on manual high pressure in my Instant Pot, and then cooking for 6-8 hours over night on the slow cooker function.
+My personal favorite way to cook bone broth is by cooking it for 2 hours on manual high pressure in my Instant Pot, and then cooking for 6 to 8 hours overnight on the Instant Pot’s slow cooker function.

-This method provides me with a super thick, gelatin like consistency of bone broth when cooled.
-If you cook bone broth in a slow cooker alone, it may take 2-3 days worth of cooking to arrive at the same consistency.
+This method provides me with a super thick, gelatin-like consistency of bone broth when cooled.
+If you cook bone broth in a slow cooker alone, it may take 2 to 3 days’ worth of cooking to achieve the same consistency.

 You can cook bone broth on the stove top as well, but you need to be careful.
 It takes a long time to cook (all day long), and I would not leave the house or sleep while the broth is cooking on the stove.
 It is very hard to get a thick, gelatinous bone broth by cooking on the stove top.